Psalm 34 – Praise from the Cave

 And none of those who trust in Him shall be condemned.

 a.
-Many are the afflictions of the righteous: David spoke from his own experience to his men at Adullam cave.
-Though he was relatively young, he had still suffered many afflictions, and as a righteous man.
+Many are the afflictions of the righteous: David spoke from his own experience to his men at the cave at Adullam.
+Though he was relatively young, he had still suffered many afflictions, even as a righteous man.

 b.
 But the LORD delivers him out of them all: This was the principle that answered the previous statement.
-Indeed, the righteous had many afflictions; yet God’s deliverance was real in David’s life and in the experience of many of God’s people.
+Indeed, the righteous had many afflictions; yet God’s deliverance was real in David’s life and still is real in the experience of many of God’s people.

 c.
 He guards all his bones; not one of them is broken: David could look at his own body and see that though he had endured many battles, accidents, and hardships – yet not one bone was broken.

 ii.
-“Christ’s bones were in themselves breakable, but could not actually be broken by all the violence in the world, because God had fore–decreed, a bone of him shall not be broken.
-So we confess God’s children mortal; but all the power of devil or man may not, must not, cannot, kill them before their conversion, according to God’s election of them to life, which must be fully accomplished.”
+“Christ’s bones were in themselves breakable, but could not actually be broken by all the violence in the world, because God had fore-decreed, a bone of him shall not be broken.”
 (Fuller, cited in Spurgeon)

 d.
 Evil shall slay the wicked, and those who hate the righteous shall be condemned: David had confidence in more than the rescue of the righteous.
 He was also confident that the wicked and those who hate would be judged.

 i.
 Evil shall slay the wicked: “Either, 1.
 The evil of sin.
 His own wickedness, though designed against others, shall destroy himself.
 Or, 2.
 The evil of misery.
-When the afflictions of good men shall have a happy issue, theirs shall end in their total and final destruction.”
+When the afflictions of good men shall have a happy issue, [the affliction of the wicked] shall end in their total and final destruction.”
 (Poole)

 e.
 None of those who trust in Him shall be condemned: David could proclaim that God would rescue the soul of His servants, and they would be found in a place outside God’s condemnation.